runepnpgodtraining1lol1-sudo/agglayer-docs/docs/agglayer/how-to/transfer-and-call.md

-# How to Transfer an Asset and Call a Contract from Agglayer-Connected Chains
+# Transfer any asset and call any contract from Agglayer-connected chains

 This tutorial demonstrates how to perform a combined operation that bridges an asset and calls a contract across Agglayer-connected chains using **lxly.js**.
 In this example, you will: